-During financial turmoil and bear market your brain will want to panic.
+During financial turmoil and a bear market, your brain will want to panic.
 Don’t.
-And do what’s logical, not what your pain avoiding brain tells you.
+And do what’s logical, not what your pain-avoiding brain tells you.

 Mastering Your Mind

 Tony Robbins says financial freedom is only one part of success and fulfillment.
-And he spends a good chunk of his book into “the other important parts of life”.
+And he spends a good chunk of his book on “the other important parts of life”.

-As usually this in high Tony Robbins standards.
+As usual this in high Tony Robbins standards.
 I invite you to get the book and check Awaken the Giant Within or Personal Power II

 The compound interest theory

-Rarely I hear compound interest theorists talk about inflation.
-Or what giving up those monthly installments will do the quality of life of average or below average income people.
+Rarely do I hear compound interest theorists talk about inflation.
+Or what giving up those monthly installments will do to the quality of life of average or below-average-income people.

 You’ll never earn your money through earnings?

-Never… ?
-I love Robbins but that sounds precious to say and it’s what DeMarco calls “paradox of practice”.
-Tony Robbins didn’t get a private jet and an island investing a few hundreds a month.
+Never…?
+I love Robbins but that sounds precious to say and it’s what DeMarco calls the “paradox of practice”.
+Tony Robbins didn’t get a private jet and an island investing a few hundred a month.
 He got there using the Millionaire Fastlane.
 I also invite you to check Rich Dad Poor Dad.

 Nobody knows… But it will go up